 The council anticipates the build, which includes glass extensions to the roof of the Civic Centre, to take between 18 months and two years.

-The announcement is a major boost for the city after plans for a £13m arts quarter, on the site of the former Tyrrell & Green store, stalled earlier this month when developer City Lofts pulled the plug.
+The announcement is a major boost for the city after plans for a £13m arts quarter, on the site of the former Tyrrell & Green store, stalled earlier this month when developer City Lofts pulled

 The Conservative Cabinet will decide within the next month whether to proceed with a bid to the Heritage Lottery Fund (HLF) to finance a £1.5m feasibility study into the heritage centre.